bluehat/privacy_and_freedom/digital_freedom.markdown

 Unfortunately, knowing if you can trust a file you download is a problem we have everywhere on the internet.
 Malicious people can switch out files on your network.
 This is why we also have systems to verify that a file has not been tampered with in transit, and that it comes from where you think it comes from.

 Once you have sensitive information, you need secure ways to store it.

-### Known Compromised Systems

-#### Windows 10
-[Windows 10's EULA stipulates that everything you do on your computer will be logged by Microsoft, and that these logs will be available to the government.](http://www.newsweek.com/windows-10-recording-users-every-move-358952) This is why there will be a lesson in installing an option other than Windows called Linux.

-Linux is not made by a single company.
-It has a core, and a wide variety of distributions have been built on that.
-There are conflicting borderline religious opinions on what distribution is best.

-#### Lenovo Laptops

-Lenovo laptops have a [history of manufacturer-bundled malware](http://www.theregister.co.uk/2015/08/12/lenovo_firmware_nasty/) which opens a security vulnerability on the system if the system boots Windows.
-The code is injected before Windows launches.
-It is considered a backdoor on the system and it is baked into the physical boards they ship you.
-This practice has gone on for multiple years, and has caused some [US federal government branches to try to not use the systems anymore](http://www.wsj.com/articles/u-s-navy-looks-to-replace-ibm-servers-for-security-after-lenovo-purchase-1432047582).
-[Obama has required that several federal agencies get approval for any systems they purchase if the systems are made in China](http://www.reuters.com/article/us-usa-cybersecurity-espionage-idUSBRE92Q18O20130328), supposedly for this reason.

-#### Cell Phone USB Charger Rooting Issues

-USB, the protocol by which most cell phones charge, has a strict master/slave protocol.
-That means that one end of the protocol has nearly complete control over the other.
-In the case of phones that use USB, your phone is always the slave.
-This means that anything you plug your phone into to charge can install malware on your phone if it has a computer chip in it and somebody can access that chip to put malware on it.
-[This includes iPhones](http://www.extremetech.com/extreme/157207-black-hat-hackers-break-into-any-iphone-in-under-a-minute-using-a-malicious-charger) even though the end of the USB cord looks different.
-Look out for USB chargers in airplanes, since their security in particular is extremely questionable and jerks have literally hours where they often have nothing better to do than root a whole planeful.

-Since asking you to never charge your phone from anything with a chip ever again is a lot, you are advised to either [purchase](https://www.amazon.com/s/field-keywords=usb+data+block&tag=electronicfro-20) or [cut up an existing wire to make](http://www.instructables.com/id/How-to-make-a-USB-no-data-charger-cable/) a data block USB cable.
-They are casually known as USB condoms.
-This is a USB charger where the power lines connect to the device, but the data transmission lines are set up to not connect.

-If you want to transfer information from your computer to your phone, you will need another cable with the data lines intact.

-#### Cellphones and U.S. 911 support

-All cellphones sold in the U.S. are required by law to have 911 support.
-Ostensibly this is a suite of features allowing a caller to call 911 on any phone without unlocking the phone, having a cell plan, etc. and allows the 911 operator to locate the phone when such a call is made.
-Most phones sold outside the U.S. are still legal for sale here, and thus still include this feature.

-The features that allows this though also allow the phone company to physically locate most phones, not only during a 911 call, but any time the phone is on.
-This information is usually logged, and is usually available to government agencies upon request, often without a warrent.

-#### Cellphones and other security hacks

-Through a host of security flaws intelligence agencies such as the NSA have the ability to remotely modify the software of most cellphones on the market.
-It's complex, and also largely unknown *which* models require which types of access, but it should be assumed they can do this fairly easilly to any model phone.
-This tech seems to be getting deployed at protests (often via cell-site simulators) as well as being used in more clandestine operations.

-Once modified the agency [gains remote access to all features of the phone](http://money.cnn.com/2014/06/06/technology/security/nsa-turn-on-phone/index.html)
-.
-Examples:
- 1. The phone can "pretend" to turn off (unless you remove your  battery).
-Thus continuing to track movements via 911 support or whatever else.
- 1. The agency can listen to the microphone or take pictures with the camera.
- 1. The agency can "keylog" meaning intercept your messages as you type them, thus defeating encryption technologies such as Signal.

-Solutions: Remove the battery from your phone, leave it at home, and/or use a burner phone so it's harder to target you.

-## Cellphones and GPS technologies
-Traditional GPS technologies are one-directional (GPS, and Galileo from the U.S. and GlONASS from Russia).
-The reciever (e.g. your phone) is passive and never sends a signal back to the satteliate.
-Thus, you can use GPS without giving up your position.
-This is not true of the latest GPS system out of the Chinese corporation Baidou.
-This system is bi-directional, and can be used by the Chinese government track your position.

-It is believed that Baidou enabled GPS chips add a security flaw similar to U.S. 911 support, the extent is unknown, but that they return the users position to the sattelite is highly probable.

-Many new phone GPS chips have the new Baidou GPS feature.

-#### Cellphones and Fishing apps

-Many apps are being written and released by attackers as a method of controlling your phone, without using more advanced techniques.
-See Cellphones and other security hacks for what this would likely allow the attacker to do.

-Solutions: Minimize the apps on your phone, and do not install apps from random sources.
-This type of attack is likely to be a "fish" attack, meaning someone convinces you to install an app using an email or similar.
-Don't fall for it.

 #### Wifi routers